leechangyo/leechangyo.github.io/about.md

 <div style="font-size: 0.9rem; font-weight:300; line-height: 1.6rem;">

 Hi my name is CHANGYO LEE（李灿教）.
-I'm currently Robotic Software Engineer at Hyundai Motor Company's RoboticsLABs <br>
+I'm currently a Robotic Software Engineer at Hyundai Motor Company's RoboticsLABs <br>

-i graduated from Shanghai JiaoTong University with Master Degree in Mechanical Engineering. <br>
+I graduated from Shanghai JiaoTong University with Master Degree in Mechanical Engineering. <br>

 I'm learning and researching interests are mainly in the area of robotics such as SLAM, Computer Vision, Perception, Object Detection, Sensor Fusion, machine learning and deep learning.<br>